When was the last time you took a Recess At Work?

 Take some time on June 16th to RECESSitate your organization.

 RECESSitate: to undergo a period of learning, recharging, celebrating and/or unlocking new ideas

-Rich DiGirolamo, Founder of Recess at Work (http://richdigirolamo.com & http://recessatworkday.com) believes that to keep people engaged loyal and productive you need to create a work environment that is fun.
+Rich DiGirolamo, Founder of Recess at Work (http://richdigirolamo.com & http://recessatworkday.com) believes that to keep people happy, loyal and productive you need to create a work environment that is fun.
 But having fun at work and being a fun place to work are two very different things.
 He shares this with his clients and works with organizations that are committed to creating a work environment that fosters creativity, originality, productivity and has people showing up “IN” their work, not to work.

 However, holding a Recess At Work is only the start.
 Employers and Employees need to make a longer-term commitment to looking at the issue of employee happiness, morale, health and wellness and how it ultimately impacts productivity and the bottom line – keeping customers.